Box office heading toward record despite economy

 By Lisa Richwine

-LOS ANGELES A popular boy wizard, comic-book heroes and some foul-mouthed women are leading Hollywood towards a record-breaking summer despite the sour economy and high unemployment resulting in tightened consumer spending.
+LOS ANGELES, Aug 17 A popular boy wizard, comic-book heroes and some foul-mouthed women are leading Hollywood toward a record-breaking summer despite the sour economy and high unemployment resulting in tightened consumer spending.

 Underscoring the notion that movies are recession-proof, U.S. and Canadian ticket sales are expected to finish nearly 5 percent higher than a year ago thanks to the "Harry Potter" finale and other big-budget sequels plus raunchy adult comedies such as "Bridesmaids."